 In instances where deficiencies are probable, micronutrient applications serve as insurance against reduced yields.
 Some growers of peanuts and other high-value crops make routine applications of B and other micronutrients, especially when the soil pH is 6.0 or above or when planted after long-term pasture where B fertilization may not have been used.
 Soybean and some other legumes grown on soils with pH >6.0 often show Mn or other deficiency symptoms, which can be corrected with periodic applications of micronutrients.
 Corn has shown Mn deficiency symptoms at early growth stages that tend to disappear as the root system develops.
 However, corn responds to banded applications of micronutrients at plant, and this results in higher yields than later applications if the micornutrient is limited.

 Cu, Zn, Mn, and Fe may be supplied as oxides or sulfates.
-B is usually applied as borax or other borates.
+B is usually applied as borax or other borates, but liquid boric acid is a good source for B too.
 Plants respond equally well to all of these sources, but oxides are usually more economical to use than sulfates.
 Since there is a very small difference between sufficient and toxic amounts of B, care must be exercised when applying this micronutrient.
 Recommended amounts should not be exceeded.